Cheukting/Cheukting.github.io/_pages/public_speaking.md

 ## Cooperate training

+Public speaking workshops can be a good team building exercise, it can also be an opportunity for employees' personal growth, to learn a soft skill that can improve their self confident and benifit different aspect in their career.

-Tailor-made online or in-person small group training (6- 10 people) for cooperate employees can be provided to meet your need, please get in touch for quotes and details.
+Tailor-made online or in-person small group training (6 - 10 people) for cooperate employees can be provided to meet your need, please get in touch for quotes and details.

 [Get in touch with this form](/contact.html){: .btn-new}

 ---

-## Sponsored training for non-profit communities
+## Sponsored Training for Non-Profit Communities

+Diversity and Inclusion is an important aspect for communities, by encouraging underrepresented folks to give presentations about their opnion, misunderstanding and bias can be reduce in the community and the community can be a more welcoming and safe space for everyone.

-If you are a community-run event that would love to provide speaker training for underrepresented folks, please get in touch.
+Cheuk is happy to sponsor and provide help if you are a community-run event that would love to provide speaker training for underrepresented folks with minimum or no cost, please get in touch.

 [Get in touch with this form](/contact.html){: .btn-new}